andyyumiao/jSynLog/README.md

 Set up spring environment
 # step5
 Just start up your applications.
-You can run the ZkLogLevelService instance on distributed machine
+You can run the ZkLogLevelService instance on distributed servers

 # Q&A
 You can setup one web console: To read the data on zookeeper and change the application log configuration on zookeeper